More than 4.4 million Americans are currently 18 years old—many of them in high school—yet their value as a voting bloc is severely underrepresented.

 To Rao, high school is the perfect place to reach the next generation of voters.
 “From an equity lens, everybody goes to high school, right?
 Not everybody goes to college,” said Rao.
 “But every single person goes to high school, regardless of socioeconomic status or racial identity or anything.”

-Although this fall will be the first election she can vote in, high school senior Gabri Kurtzer-Ellenbogen has volunteered on campaigns since 2020.
+Although this fall will be the first election in which she can vote, high school senior Gabri Kurtzer-Ellenbogen has volunteered on campaigns since 2020.
 “I was looking for a way to stay engaged in politics and specifically the issues that matter most to me, one of which is voting rights and access,” said Kurtzer-Ellenbogen.
 She started working with New Voters, and helps run voter registration drives at her school in Washington, DC.
 “These decisions being made impact high school students more than anybody else,” said Rao, “because they’re going to be alive the longest, but they’re least heard or represented.”

 Many barriers still prevent high school students from registering to vote, and when families and communities don’t emphasize voting as a milestone in young adults’ lives, civic action takes a backseat.
 “During voting drives, people would be excited about registering to vote, and then they’re like, ‘Oh, wait, I don’t know my Social Security number.
 Let me call my parents,’ and their parents wouldn’t pick up,” she said.
 “Even if they were enthusiastic, they can’t register at that moment because they don’t have that information, and then it just falls off their radar.”